devtoprod/devopskatas/README.md

 You can contribute your own katas.
 To know how, look at the [Contributing](#contributing) section.

 ## What is a kata?

-A kata is an exercise performed repeatedly with deliberate intent to improve with each iteration.

 To paraphrase from the [Wikipedia entry on kata](http://en.wikipedia.org/wiki/kata):